-For women, minimalist ballet flats are an incredibly versatile shoe.
+For women, barefoot ballet flats are an incredibly versatile shoe.
 They are classy enough to wear with a professional outfit, simple enough to wear with jeans, and somehow dressy enough to wear with a formal gown.
-In the world of barefoot shoes, which doesn’t usually cater to women, that’s a tough find.
+In the world of barefoot & minimalist shoes, which doesn’t usually cater to women, that’s a tough find.

 Because I want my ballet flats to be super versatile, I pay a lot of attention to how they are made.
 In general, the smoother the shoe the classier the look, so learning to notice those details will ensure you’re happy with your choices.
 There are 3 main ways a ballet flat can be finished:

 Invisible Stitching – This is my favorite and what I usually look for in flats.
 It is the cleanest look and easiest to cross over into all categories of life.
 Sometimes these flats are simply glued together, but high quality ones have an interior stitch for more durability.